Online Letter of Recommendation Guidelines

 - The Letter of Recommendation reference is a required field on the application.
 If you choose to complete an audition or a portfolio only, you must enter "Scholarship Office" as the name of the reference and email@example.com for the email address to fill the requirement.

 - You must enter the name and email address of each person for whom you are requesting a letter of recommendation.
 They will be automatically sent an email requesting this information and instructions on how to submit.

 - Ask someone who knows you well and can write about your academic potential, your career goals, your volunteer and organizational commitments, etc.

 - A recommender could be a faculty member or teacher, a counselor, an advisor, an employer, or an organizational leader.
 They should have direct contact with you, but should not be an immediate relative.

 - Be considerate.
-Don't wait until the last minute to ask for a letter.
-Ideally, students should contact possible recommenders as soon as the application opens in October.
+Don't wait until the last minute to ask for a reference.

 - Provide the recommender with a resume or a list of accomplishments, activities and goals, and an unofficial academic transcript to assist in the preparation of the letter.